mbasso/refraction/README.md

 ## Examples

-You can find a series of examples directly in this repository under `examples` folder.
+You can find a series of examples in this repository under the `examples` folder.
 Alternatively, you can check [awesome-refraction](https://github.com/mbasso/awesome-refraction).

-If you want to run examples, check out the instruction [here](https://mbasso.github.io/refraction/docs/introduction/Examples.html).
+If you want to run examples, check out the instructions [here](https://mbasso.github.io/refraction/docs/introduction/Examples.html).

 # Chat

 This project has an official chat channel on [gitter](https://gitter.im/).
-This is the right place to talk about refraction with us and others developers.
+This is the right place to talk about Refraction with us and others developers.
 Feel free to participate.

 Join chat [here](https://gitter.im/mbasso/refraction).